opendocsg/slw-judgments-backfill/2001_SGHC_19/report.md

 ## established case law.

 63\.
-This was followed in _Lian Soon Construction Pte Ltd v Guan Qian Realty Pte Ltd_ [1999] 2 SLR 233.
+This was followed in _Lian Soon Construction Pte Ltd v Guan Qian Realty Pte Ltd_ <span class="citation">[1999] 2 SLR 233</span>.
 The court, in every case, will have to examine the facts to see if special circumstances justifying the grant of a stay of execution exists: _Cathay_

-_Theatres Pte Ltd v LKM Investment Holdings Pte Ltd_ [2000] 1 SLR 701 at 705H.
+_Theatres Pte Ltd v LKM Investment Holdings Pte Ltd_ <span class="citation">[2000] 1 SLR 701</span> at 705H.
 Halsbury Laws of England 4th Edn (1976) Vol 17 para 451 at p 270 states that the special circumstances which entitle the court to stay execution of a money judgment are circumstances which go to the enforcement of the judgment and not those which go to its validity or correctness.
 In other words, the existence of strong grounds for an appeal based on the incorrectness or invalidity of a judgment does not constitute

 a special circumstance upon which a stay of execution pending appeal should be granted.
 (See also _Lee Kuan Yew v Jeyaretnam JB_ [1991] 1 MLJ 83 at p 85.)